About the Host

 (AIM) Producer of the Year for AGING MATTERS.
 The award is named in honor of Don

 Cheryl is a member of the Arlington County Commission on Aging (CoA) and Co-Chair of the CoA Public Information and Outreach Committee.
-She also serves on the Board of Arlington Neighborhood Village, a volunteer-driven, non-profit organization dedicated to helping older residents of Arlington County, VA continue living in their own homes, and chairs the ANV Communications and Marketing Committee.
+She is also a member of the Board of Directors of Arlington Neighborhood Village (ANV), a volunteer-driven, non-profit organization dedicated to helping older residents of Arlington County, VA continue living in their own homes, and chairs the ANV Communications and Marketing Committee.